 Current statutory authority

 In 2015, Congress passed H.R.
 2820, the Stem Cell Therapeutic and Research Reauthorization Act of 2015.
 This bill reauthorizes the Program and the NCBI for an additional five years.
+2020 is a reauthorization year and we are working to pass H.R.
+4764, the TRANSPLANT Act.

 The reauthorization of our program relies on continued support from Members of Congress.
 We thank those who supported HR 2820 and S2282.